Ban on rope swinging from Utah arch rock formations considered

-SALT LAKE CITY (Reuters) - Federal officials in Utah are deciding whether to outlaw the increasingly popular daredevil pastime of swinging on ropes dangled from towering sandstone arches and cliffs after one man died and another was badly hurt in the activity.
+SALT LAKE CITY, June 12 (Reuters) - Federal officials in Utah are deciding whether to outlaw the increasingly popular daredevil pastime of swinging on ropes dangled from towering sandstone arches and cliffs after one man died and another was badly hurt in the activity.

 The U.S. Interior Department’s Bureau of Land Management also is taking into account growing complaints from hikers angry at having the solitude of Utah’s deserts disturbed by the whoops and hollers of thrill-seekers swinging from the landmark arches.